Qarj/WebImblaze/MANUAL.md

 <a name="tcparamverneg1"></a>
 ####verifynegative1

 Additional negative verification.
 This works the same as 'verifynegative'.
+See verifypositive1 for additional explanation.

-<a name="tcparamverneg2"></a>
+<a name="tcparamvernegHTML"></a>
-####verifynegative2
+####verifynegativeHTML
 Additional negative verification.
 This works the same as 'verifynegative'.

-<a name="tcparamverneg3"></a>
-####verifynegative3
-Additional negative verification.
-This works the same as 'verifynegative'.

-<a name="tcparamverneg4"></a>

-... and so on up to ...

-<a name="tcparamverneg20"></a>
-####verifynegative20
-Additional negative verification.
-This works the same as 'verifynegative'.

-<a name="tcparamverposnext"></a>
-####verifynextpositive

-String in response for positive verification on next test case.
-Verification fails if this string does not exist in the HTTP response of the next test case that is executed.

-<a name="tcparamvernegnext"></a>
-####verifynextnegative
-String in response for negative verification on next test case.
-Verification fails if this string exists in the HTTP response of the next test case that is executed.
+See verifypositiveHTML for additional explanation.

 <a name="tcparamassertcount"></a>
 ####assertcount